 In order to start receiving automatic notifications from our webhooks, you will need to provide a destination URL.
 You can do this by first going into Webhooks in the Impala management console.

-The below screenshot shows the destination URL being provided to receive notification whenever there is a new reservation:
+The below screenshot shows the destination URL being provided to receive a notification whenever there is a new reservation:

 If your website or application has not yet been configured to receive incoming notifications, one method to test the webhook is by using a testing site that will allow you to view incoming HTTP requests, such as https://webhook.site/.

 In the Impala management console, add the automatically generated URL.
 You can find it underneath Your unique URL that is provided in https://webhook.site/.

 The below gif shows a notification for a new reservation being received within the webhook testing site:

 Disclaimer: As the above relies on third party technology we are unable to troubleshoot any issues that may arise from its use.